jan-vandenberg/cruddiy/README.md

 [![N|Cruddiy](https://j11g.com/cruddiy/bs4-cruddiy-relations.png)](https://cruddiy.com)

 It is possible to add or delete database relations and define actions (e.g. ON DELETE CASCADE).
-It is safe to skip this skip and continue if you please.
-However having well-defined relations will result in prepopulated input fields when Creating new records, and make sure child records are deleted correctly etc.
+It is absolutely safe to SKIP this step (press the big green button) and continue if you please.
+However, having well-defined relations will result in prepopulated input fields on the create forms, and it will make sure child records are deleted correctly etc.

-Next, Cruddiy will display all available **tables** in your database.
+For the next step, Cruddiy will display all available **tables** in your database.

 [![N|Cruddiy](https://j11g.com/cruddiy/bs4-cruddiy-tables.png)](https://cruddiy.com)

-From there you can select tables you wish to generate CRUD pages for, and you can give them proper readable names (with capitalization or spaces etc.).
-Selecting a table will generate CRUD pages for that specific table (if you leave them unselected, no pages will be created).
+From there you can select tables you wish to generate CRUD pages for (maybe you just need a couple and not all tables in your database), and you can give them proper readable names (with capitalization or spaces etc.).
+Selecting a table will generate CRUD pages for that specific table.
+If you leave them unselected, NO pages will be created.
-After you have selected your tables Cruddiy presents all **columns** from the previously selected tables.
-Also here: you can give proper names and select which tablefields (columns) should be visible in the Index page.
-In this example you can see two tables, who each have three columns selected for their index page.
+After you have selected your tables, Cruddiy will present all **columns** from the previously selected tables.
+Again: you can give proper names and select which tablefields (columns) should be visible in the Index page.
+In this example you can see two tables, each have three columns selected to be visible on the index page.

 [![N|Cruddiy](https://j11g.com/cruddiy/bs4-cruddiy-columns.png)](https://cruddiy.com)

 And that's it!

 Click Generate pages and Cruddiy will generate a complete PHP app for you in a separate folder, with config file, startpage and errorfile.
-And you can directly navigate to your app.
+You can directly navigate to your app, it will open in a new tab.

 [![N|Cruddiy](https://j11g.com/cruddiy/bs4-cruddiy-app.png)](https://cruddiy.com)

 This is the startpage.
-For every selected table, Cruddiy has created 5 pages (Index, Create, Read, Update and Delete pages).
+For every selected table, Cruddiy has created 5 pages: Index, Create, Read, Update and Delete.
 These pages are fully functional: the Index page has pagination and can be sorted by clicking on the columnname.
-You can also search globally in that specific table to quickly find records.
+You can also use the search box to quickly find records for that table.

 [![N|Cruddiy](https://j11g.com/cruddiy/bs4-cruddiy-app-index.png)](https://cruddiy.com)